 I encourage you to find a spiritual partner, one who you can trust and turn to and hold each other accountable spiritually.
 Pray together and then realise how much more Jesus is with you.

 Something to pray

 Lord God our shepherd, we can only thank and praise you for loving us, for providing for us and for dying and rising so that we may have new life in you.
-As sheep we sometimes go astray but thank you for never letting us go off on our own, that you have always been with us and bringing us back to your green pasture of love.
+As sheep we sometimes go astray, but thank you for never letting us go off on our own, that you have always been with us and bring us back to your green pasture of love.
 Amen.